vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 The Base Spirits
 : - label: Whiskey (this is a very broad category encompassing Bourbon - smooth, Wheat whiskey - light and full-bodied, Rye Whiskey - spicy, Irish Whiskey, and Scottish Whiskey)
   - label: Rum (also many varieties, unaged white, aged white, aged, highly aged and dark and from various countries: Jamaica (funky), ... )

+The attribute (function / occasion / style)
+: - aperetif
+  - digestifs
+  - Winter oriented
+  - Summer oriented
+  - Tiki

+With this out of the way, let's get onto the recipes.

+## Specs

+These aren't the "true" "official" recipes, but rather my own hacked together versions that I like.

 <!--
 A sticker with a white border, no backdrop or shadow, and a white background.
 High resolution.
 Sketchy, cartoon-like style.